 The northern Puget Sound region of the Pacific Northwest has uniquely unencumbered SUA and military training routes (MTRs) due primarily to the relatively low volume of commercial air traffic.
-This limited air traffic and clear airspace allows this SUA and MTRs to support Growler training, including the current and future training requirements.
+This limited air traffic and clear airspace allows this SUA and these MTRs to support Growler training, including current and future training requirements.
 Numerous other SUAs and MTRs that support larger installations and aviation communities are at or near capacity due in part to highly congested airspace.
-Additionally, through more than 40 years of operating in the Pacific Northwest, the Navy's Electronic Attack community obtained unparalleled access to electromagnetic frequency bands critical to electronic attack training.
+Additionally, through more than 45 years of operating in the Pacific Northwest, the Navy's Electronic

+Attack community obtained unparalleled access to electromagnetic frequency bands critical to electronic attack training.
 Unique training areas near Ault Field support the Growler community and include:

-- Naval Weapons System Training Facility (NWSTF) Boardman/Restricted Area 5701/Boardman MOA.
+- Naval Weapons Systems Training Facility (NWSTF) Boardman/Restricted Area 5701/Boardman MOA.
 This range provides more than approximately 47,000 acres of land and approximately 360 square nautical miles (nm2) of SUA.
 The property was formally transferred from the Air Force to the Navy in November 1960.
 NWSTF Boardman is the principal regional air-to-ground range, providing the only terrestrial impact area and restricted low-altitude training airspace for use by NAS Whidbey Island-based student and Fleet aircrews.
 NWSTF Boardman and its associated airspace also support occasional training requirements of other DoD units, and the SUA is used by DoD offices to conduct Unmanned Aircraft System testing and training. - Northwest Training Range Complex, including overland and overwater SUA, seaspace, and mobile threat emitter simulators.
 This range complex covers more than approximately 122,000 nm2 of ocean and 46,000 nm2 of airspace, including: - Darrington Operating Area.
-This area is a stationary altitude reservation activated through the Federal Aviation Administration for Growler use for functional check flights and electronic counter-measure training. - Olympic, Okanagan, and Roosevelt MOAs, including associated Air Traffic Control Assigned Airspace, which represent the primary area for Growler training.
+This area is a stationary altitude reservation activated through the Federal Aviation Administration (FAA) for Growler use for functional check flights and electronic counter-measure training. - Olympic, Okanagan, and Roosevelt MOAs, including associated Air Traffic Control Assigned Airspace, which represent the primary area for Growler training.
 These areas provide more than approximately 11,000 nm2 of airspace. - Pacific Northwest Electronic Warfare Range.
 This area includes electronic emitters that transmit signals skyward to Growler aircraft for aircrews to detect, locate, and identify.

-Efficient Use of Existing Infrastructure
+2.5.2.1.3 Efficient Use of Existing Infrastructure

-Ault Field maintains all of the Navy's Growler manpower and infrastructure support, which cannot be duplicated without extensive construction, disruptive relocation of military personnel and family members, and the purchase of additional equipment to duplicate that which already exists at Ault Field, as described below:
+With the exception of one forward deployed carrier squadron to Japan, Ault Field is the single location for the Navy's Growler manpower and infrastructure support, which cannot be duplicated without extensive construction, disruptive relocation of military personnel and family members, and the purchase of additional equipment to duplicate that which already exists at Ault Field, as described below:

-Location of specialized Growler weapons systems The Growler has unique and specialized weapons systems, the ALQ-99 and ALQ-218.
+Location of specialized Growler weapons systems

+The Growler has unique and specialized weapons systems, the ALQ-99 and ALQ-218.
 There is a limited inventory of the ALQ-99 and ALQ-218 pods.
 Therefore, pod assets must be shared, and single siting ensures optimal reliability, maintenance, and availability of this unique weapon system.
 Ault Field currently maintains the specialized equipment necessary to maintain the ALQ-99 and ALQ-218 weapons systems.